danielfroz/atlas-multiregion-iac-demo/README.md

 # Introduction

-This repo is a simple IaC example of an Azure multi-region application using MongoDB Atlas deployed multiregion support (RS).
+This repository is a simple Infrastructure as Code (IaC) example of an Azure multi-region application using MongoDB Atlas with multi-region support (Replica Set).

 If you're feeling brave, go ahead and execute the scripts... have fun!